 Please ask for adult help when you work with the hot glue gun.
 The glue can be hot and might burn fingers.

 Warm your hot glue gun.
 Place a glob of glue in the center of the lid.
 Place the bear on the glue.

 Add enough seed beads to cover the bottom of the pudding cup.
 Add a few silver and blue sequins to make it sparkle.

 Pull your cotton ball apart.
 Put some white glue around the edge of the lid.
 Add small pieces of cotton to the glue.
 You want it to look like snow.

 Add a ribbon of hot glue to the edge of the plastic lid.
 Turn the pudding cup over and place it on the hot glue.

-Some of the beads will stick to the top and sides of the pudding cup looking like a snowstorm.
+Some beads will stick to the top and sides of the pudding cup, looking like a snowstorm.

 Add a strip of colored washi tape to the sides of the snow globe.
 If the sides of the plastic lid are still showing, then add another strip.
 Tape or glue the end of the washi tape to the cup so that it sticks.